lazerwalker/tinsel/README.md

 Tinsel is very rough prototype software, with many bugs and missing features.
 Furthermore, it has been designed largely for games and interactive art, a choice that doesn't place particular importance on security or privacy.
 Which is to say: use Tinsel to make cool things.
 If you're trying to use it to fulfill a business need, you're likely better off building a custom solution yourself on top of Twilio.

-# Using Twine to make Tinsel
+# Using Twine to make Tinsel scripts

 The easiest way to use Tinsel is to write your stories using [Twine 2](http://twinery.org).
 This section will talk about how to get that set up, as well as how to actually write and export your stories from Twine to Tinsel.